nhokchihiro/appbio24-tramha/Week13/README-Week13.md

 **c.
 To run for other ACC and SRR numbers:**

-Change the ACC, SRR, SAMPLE, REF and GFF links to the desired biodata, and run the targets.
-Remember to create new design file for every new ACC.
+Change the ACC, REF, GTF, and DESIGN links to the desired biodata, and run the targets.
+Remember to create new design file for your new run.
 For example:

 ```
 make all ACC=GCF_000063585.1 REF=refs/botulinum.fa GTF=refs/botulinum.gtf DESIGN=design.csv